SixArm/mast-cell-help/topics/car-triggers-tests/index.md

 * **Stress trigger tests**: Try the above protections, while driving safely.

-* **Try turning off Bluetooth, WiFi, and any other electronics.
+* **Energy trigger tests**: Try turning off Bluetooth, WiFi, and any other electronics.
 Try driving on a leisurely weekend versus a hectic weekday.
 Does any of this make a difference?

 * **Vibrations**: Try driving on a smooth road versus a bumpy road.
-If your car has engine stop-start, try activating it because it can cause unusual vibrations.
+If your car has engine stop-start, try deactivating it because it can cause unusual vibrations.

-**Intangible triggers**:

-* **Stress triggers**: emotional stress from going to work, anxiety from leaving the house, adrenaline increase from driving, fear of potential accidents, feeling startled, motion sickness, being with other people in the car, etc.

-* **Energy triggers**: heat, electromagnetic fields (EMF) such as Bluetooth or WiFi, bright lights, loud sounds (even the car door closing), etc.

-* **Vibration triggers**: engine rumbles, shocks from driving over rough roads, automatic stop-start banging, etc.

 **More tests**:

 * **Be a passenger**: Try these same tests, while having someone else drive you.

-* **Try another carr**: Try these same tests, while driving someone else's car.
+* **Try another car**: Try these same tests, while driving someone else's car.
 If possible, try an all-electric car because this can help rule out many of the gasoline-engine aspects.